AriNguyen/Multithreading-OpenCV-CPP/README.md

 # Increase Webcam FPS with Multithreading in OpenCV C++
-An implementation of multithreading on OpenCV to improve the frame per second (FPS) rate <br>
+An implementation of multithreading on OpenCV to improve the frame per second (FPS) rate of the webcam

 ## Instruction
 Build and execute: